SreenathYeragudi/CyberSecurityProjects/Packet Sniffer/ReadME.md

 process_sniffed_packet(packet):

-    -accpets the packets from the callback of sniff(interface) -searches packet for http layer using packet.haslayer(http.HTTPRequest) -calls the getUrl(packet) and stores its information tracking every url accessed by external machine -calls get_login(packet)
+    -accepets the packets from the callback of sniff(interface) -searches packet for http layer using packet.haslayer(http.HTTPRequest) -calls the getUrl(packet) and stores its information tracking every url accessed by external machine -calls get_login(packet)